rasatpc/Xfce-FvwmEXT/setup/INSTALL.md

 ====

 Load Fvwm at login:
-* COPY ~/.fvwm/setup/autostart/XfceFvwm.desktop to /.config/autostart/
+* COPY ~/.fvwm/setup/autostart/XfceFvwm2-3.desktop to /.config/autostart/

-OR create XfceFvwm.desktop with below content.
+OR create XfceFvwm2-3.desktop with below content.
+(At startup a script checks if Fvwm2 or 3 and replaces with correct desktop file).

 ---------

 [Desktop Entry]

+Exec=fvwm --replace

 Exec=fvwm3 --replace

-Exec=fvwm --replace

 -------